Applications are live!

 No, however, travel costs, room and board are paid for by CJPAC during the Fellowship conference.

-The Fellowship program takes place over a full academic year, beginning in mid-October through to the beginning of May.
+The Fellowship program takes place over a full academic year, beginning early October through to the end of May.
 Please note that all applicants who are accepted must be available to attend the in-person conference in November with no exceptions.
-In addition to the conference there are Sunday night Zoom calls; the schedule will be published in November.
+In addition to the conference there are bi-weekly Sunday night Zoom calls; the schedule will be published in November.

-Short listed candidates will be contacted for an interview, which could take place by phone, Skype or in person.
-Successful applicants will be notified by late October.
+Short listed candidates will be contacted for an interview, which could take place by phone, Zoom or in person.
+Successful applicants will be notified by mid September.
 Please note, only successful applicants will be contacted.

 The Fellowship year begins with participating in the conference in November.
 There, Fellows will hear from high-profile guest speakers and participate in intensive political training.
 During the conference Fellows will also work on a group project that puts their political skills to the test.
-During the year Fellows must participate in all conference calls, which take place on Sunday at 8:00pm EST. Participants are also required to choose between two options for active participation in the political process during the program: 1) they can create and execute a campus event to promote political engagement amongst their peers, or 2) take on an independent option with political engagement challenges to complete throughout the year; these challenges include but are not limited to writing a blog post for CJPAC’s website, canvassing for a candidate at any level of government and attending an Israel on Campus event.
+During the year Fellows must participate in all conference calls, which take place on Sunday at 7:00pm EST. Participants are also required to create and execute a campus event to promote political engagement amongst their peers.

 While the Fellowship Program is demanding, it is also a tremendous opportunity for Canadian students to learn about our democracy and gain the skills required to really make a difference.
 Not only do Fellows meet with elected officials and staffers, they also build a network.
 Fellows are always willing to help one another out on campus-related issues and later on in their professional lives.
 There are also opportunities to attend CJPAC events, political events and other conferences.